Karl Kremser

-Karl Friedrich Kremser (born August 3, 1945) is a German American former football placekicker for the Miami Dolphins of the National Football League (NFL) and retired college soccer coach from Florida International University.
+Karl Friedrich Kremser (born 3 August 1945) is a German American former football placekicker for the Miami Dolphins of the National Football League (NFL) and retired college soccer coach from Florida International University.
 He played college soccer for the United States Military Academy and college football for the University of Tennessee.
-He was chosen by the Miami Dolphins in the fifth round of the 1969 NFL Draft.
+He was chosen by the Miami Dolphins in the fifth round of the 1969 NFL/AFL draft.

 Early life

 Kremser was born in Salzwedel in the Soviet occupation zone of Germany shortly after the end of World War II to Reichsdeutsche parents born in Latvia.
 His father was drafted into the German Army and fought on the Russian front.
 While his father was in the army, Kremser's family fled to Germany, to avoid the incoming Red Army.
 Until his family emigrated to Seabrook Farms, New Jersey in 1952, Kremser lived in Germany as a war refugee.
 Seabrook Farms was a truck farming area and pioneer of the frozen vegetable industry, which gave factory jobs and immigration support in exchange for one year of work.
 After Kremser's father finished his contract at Seabrook Farms, he found a new job and relocated the family to Levittown, Pennsylvania.
 Kremser attended the local Woodrow Wilson High School, where he excelled in track and soccer, graduating in 1964.